nicholsonja/Bridges-2019/code_example/README.md

 * **helper.py** : helper functions for saving data to a PNG file, and parametric equations for several curves

 The scripts are not bullet proof and some combinations of values will cause the code to crash.
-Playing with values, especially the radii will usually fix most problems.
+Playing with values, especially the radii, will usually fix most problems.